-According to some studies ethyl ester creatine has a better absorption rate than creatine monohydrate, while some other sources claimed that there is no difference.
+According to some studies, ethyl ester creatine has a better absorption rate than creatine monohydrate, while some other sources claimed that there is no difference.
 I have tested both types - and also a few different brands - of creatine for a long period of time on myself and I haven't noticed any difference.
 What I also observed is that a pure monohydrate allowed me to train longer without feeling exhausted than ethyl ester.
-Guys I've been training with have a similar opinion so I recommend creatine monohydrate over ethyl esther for a regular training.
+Guys I've been training with have a similar opinion so I recommend creatine monohydrate over ethyl ester for a regular training.

 OK, I know that fat is not a supplement but it is very important in your diet so that everything else works as it should.
 Simply put, your body needs fat to absorb proteins to build muscles.
 To be clear I'm not saying that you should consume ANY type of fat but a good quality fat: virgin olive oil, avocados and various types of nuts and seeds (like peanuts, walnuts, hazelnuts, sesame seeds etc) and...butter, yes a real butter - in a limited amount - is good for you, much better than vegetable oil spreads.
 You can find more information about balanced diet and proper nutrition for fighters under this link: Muay Thai diet.